 —Robert Bloch, “Mother of Serpents”

 Essentially a conte cruel with voodoo trappings and a supernatural denouement, much of the atmosphere of “Mother of Serpents” is built up in these broad strokes and fine details; Haiti is described as the epitome of racial tensions, black magic, and vice with all the care that Clark Ashton Smith would give to describing an island of necromancers in the far-flung future of Zothique.
-The description is half-erudite; it’s clear that Bloch was using Seabrook or some other sources for a few of the basic facts on Haiti (such as the legend that Henri Christophe committed suicide with a silver bullet), but equally obvious that he was inventing little horrible details left and right.
+The description is half-erudite; it’s clear that Bloch was using Seabrook or some other sources for a few of the basic facts on Haiti (such as the legend that Henri Christophe committed suicide with a silver bullet), but it is equally obvious that he was inventing little horrible details left and right.
 Every character is a stereotype, and there are no heroes.
-Even the voodoo-inflected president—keeping in mind this was nearly two decades before the reign of François “Papa Doc” Duvalier—is (literally) a bastard, a criminal, a “black Machiavelli” who enriches himself at the expense of the country…and what is worse in his mother’s eyes, marries a mixed-race woman.
+The voodoo-inflected president—keeping in mind this was nearly two decades before the reign of François “Papa Doc” Duvalier—is (literally) a bastard, a criminal, a “black Machiavelli” who enriches himself at the expense of the country…and what is worse in his mother’s eyes, he sullies his black heritage by marrying a mixed-race woman.

 The Snake-God is the real deity of the obeah cults.
 The blacks worshipped the Serpent in Dahomey and Senegal from time immemorial.
 They venerate the reptiles in a curious way, and there is some obscure linkage between the Snake and the crescent moon.
 Curious, isn’t it—this serpent superstition?
 The garden of Eden had its tempter, and the Bible tells of Moses and his staff of snakes.
 The Egyptians revered Set, and the ancient Hindoos had a cobra god.
 It seems to be general throughout the world—the kindred hatred and reverence of serpents.
 Always they seem to be worshipped as creatures of evil.
 Our own American Indians believed in Yig, and Aztec myths follow the pattern.